LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

    ```
    ~~~

-    - Prevents the code block from being highlighted, no language tab and is not copyable
+    - Prevents the code block from being highlighted, no language tab and is not copyable.
     ~~~
     ```powershell-nocode
     code block